SouzaSantosK/Frontend-Mentor/3-Column Card Component/README.md

 ## Overview

-Aqui você encontrará a minha resolução do desafio do Order Summary Card Component.
+Aqui você encontrará a minha resolução do desafio do 3-Column Card Component.

 ### Screenshot